Iron and cortisol: critically important sidekicks for hypothyroid patients

 Iron and cortisol lab results have nothing to do with just falling in the normal range, as unfortunately doctors don’t understand.
 We, as thyroid patients, learned this years ago in the early patient-to-patient Stop the Thyroid Madness movement. i.e. due to observing so much lab work, we saw that it’s “where” we fall in those ranges that means something, not the fact that we fall in them anywhere.
 How do we know that?
 Because we were seeing where people fell who didn’t have an issue in their iron or cortisol levels, and it was pretty consistent where they fell.
 It still is!!

-Always compare your lab results to this page: http://www.stopthethyroidmadness.com/lab-values
+And always compare your lab results to this page: https://www.stopthethyroidmadness.com/lab-values